 Learning about ventilators

-A ventilator is a machine like a fancy computer, with knobs and buttons that are controlled by a respiratory therapist, nurse, or doctor.
+- Is attached to a computer with knobs and buttons that are controlled by a respiratory therapist, nurse, or doctor.

-- It has tubes that connect to the patient through a breathing tube.
+- Has tubes that connect to the person through a breathing tube.
 The breathing tube is placed in the person's mouth or in an opening through the neck into the windpipe (trachea).
 This opening is called a tracheostomy .

 How Does Being on a Ventilator Feel?